wenlinzhangzwl/Li-ion-battery-equivalent-circuit-parameterization/README.md

 This set of scripts is developed at McMaster University by Wenlin Zhang (zhanw9@mcmaster.ca).
 Two methods - directly and analytical - are used to parameterize a first, second or third order ECM.
 Details on these methods can be found at DOI: 10.1109/ITEC53557.2022.9814019.
+A video recording of the tutorial can be found at (at the bottom of the page): https://hevpdd.ca/fall-2022-hevpdd-create-and-eecomobility-conference/

 /*********************************************************************************************************************************
 Folder "\scripts" contains three main files: